jahidhiron/red-it-test/README.md

 3. When I have fetched character detail from [swapi.io](https://swapi.dev/) , it provides a json object which some api endpoint.
 If I again fetch those endpoint then It will not performant.
 That's why I have used some `extra.json` file to filter those enpoint
 4. I have used `redux-saga` instead of `redux-thunk`.
 As it provides some effect which gives me more control
 5. Debouncing is used in searching instead of searching for every character
 6. I have used pagination instead of loading all data at a time.
-Initially I loaded 10 items
+Initially, it loads 10 items